phzfi/docker-alpine-wordpress/README.md

 ```
 This is the place where nginx will serve requests.
 This is compatible with [bedrock layout](https://github.com/roots/bedrock).

+## User permissions
+You can use `WP_GID` and `WP_UID` env to change web user and group.

+If these are not set container will look for owner:group from files mounted in `/data/code/web/`.

+If these files are owned by root user or root group the container will automatically use 100:101 as permissions instead.
+This is so that we won't never run nginx and php-fpm as root.

 ## Cron jobs
 You can place cron file in `/data/code/tasks.cron`.
-This is symlinked to crond and run as user nginx.
+This is symlinked to crond and run as user `wordpress`.

 For example:
 ```